Partners and family and house members - NL Host Nation

 - are not Dutch nationals,

-- Please note: children studying abroad will not be recognized as forming part of the household.
-(NV DPG Min-BuZa.2022.13147-85, dated 16-11-2022))
+• Please note: children studying abroad will not be recognised as forming part of the household (see Note Verbale BZ2401779 dated 16 July 2024).

-Gainful employment for children is allowed on the condition that this is explicitly formalised in an agreement, treaty or memorandum of understanding (MoU) between the sending State and the Kingdom of the Netherlands.
-In case of gainful employment the family member should have a health insurance.
+Gainful employment for children is allowed on condition that this is explicitly formalised in an agreement, treaty or memorandum of understanding (MoU) between the international organisation and the Kingdom of the Netherlands.
+In the case of gainful employment the family member concerned should have health insurance.
+A child that engages in full-time gainful employment cannot be considered to be financially dependent.

 4.2 Parents